 My second instinct is to say “It’s hard, but everything worth doing is hard!”

 My response is usually… “Don’t undertake this decision with your eyes closed!”

 Please, let me explain.
 Close to 3 years ago now, (16th June 2017, 11am to be exact… but who’s counting?)
-I walked into the Preston office of 10 Properties in 10 Years to catch up with some friendly and familiar faces.
+I walked into the Melbourne office of 10 Properties in 10 Years to catch up with some friendly and familiar faces.